B-Musick/modelling-splines-and-patches/README.md

 seen comparing the right and left images (right shows the control points from which the curve is shaped).
 - Rotated in the x, y and z axes using mouse
+- This assignment gave me a keen intuition into how complex shapes are modelled in animated movies such as those from Pixar.

 ## Teapot Output
 - The teapot is implemented using 32 patches of 16 control points